jasgrewal/common/seminars/20160314_MinaBissell_ECMtumour.md

 	- Lee et al, JCI, 2012 (found FAM83A family)
 - Bissell et al, J. Natl.
 Cancer Inst, 1972 (more glucose uptake by malignant cells)
 	- Extracellular glucose level could determine the malignant phenotype (Yasuhito Onodera et al, JCI, 2014)
+- Cell branching patterns dependent on endogeneous inhibitors (Nelson et al, Science, 2006)
+	- What is this inhibitor?
+	- *If you cannot describe it, you cannot solve it - be descriptive! :P *

 ###Additional reading
 > Martincorena et al. Science 2015 (high rate of somatic mutations in eyelid tissue!)